random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 # Character Races

+Note on ability scores.
+Each race gets a modifier to ability scores.
+If a bonus would put the score above 18, then the player has to put the bonus in a different stat of their choosing.
+If a penalty would put the score below 3, then the player has to put the penalty in a different stat of their choosing.

+Consider all profession restrictions to be guidelines.
+If the referee and players decide that a Dwarf has discovered how to be a Mage, and that would make an interesting campaign, then go for it.

-Humans: Usually, the most common encountered creature in the fantasy world.
+**Humans:** Usually, the most common encountered creature in the fantasy world.
 Humans are around 5'10" tall.
 They can be any profession.
 They can add 1 point to any ability score they choose.

-Dwarves: Stocky and muscular, dwarves live in complex tunnels built under mountains.
+**Dwarves:** Stocky and muscular, dwarves live in complex tunnels built under mountains.
 Dwarves are around 4'6" tall.
 Dwarves are renown blacksmiths, stone masons, and gem crafting.
 Dwarves can only be warriors.
 They gain 1 point of STR, and 1 point of CON, but lose 1 point of DEX and 1 point of CHA.

+Dwarves have the ability to detect secret doors and traps related to stonework or metallurgy.
+Their base chance to detect is 50% + 3% per LVL.

+Dwarves get a +1 to BAB rolls when using an ax or a hammer.

-Elves: Elves are slender human like beings with pointy ears.
+**Elves:** Elves are slender human like beings with pointy ears.
 Elves are around 5' 6" tall.
 They have a natural affinity for the forest.
 Elves are renown for woodworking.
 Elves can be any profession.
 They gain 1 point in INT, but lose 1 point of CON.

+Elves have keen eyesight and are able to spot hidden or concealed features such as secret doors.
+Their base chance to detect is 50% + 3% per LVL.

+Elves get a +1 to BAB rolls when using a short bow or long bow.

-Gnomes: Gnomes are the smaller cousin of dwarves that spend more time above the ground then below.
+**Gnomes:** Gnomes are the smaller cousin of dwarves that spend more time above the ground then below.
 Gnomes are renown for tinkering and their child like demeanor.
 Gnomes can be any profession.
 They gain 1 point in CHA, but lose 1 point of WIS.

+Gnomes have the ability to detect secret doors and traps related to mechanical contraptions.
+Their base chance to detect is 50% + 3% per LVL.

+Gnomes get a +1 to BAB rolls when using a crossbow.

-Halflings: Halflings live in comfortable underground hill dwellings.
+**Halflings:** Halflings live in comfortable underground hill dwellings.
 Halfings are renown for cooking and eating meals.
 Halflings can be warrior or rogues.
 They gain 1 point in DEX, but lose 1 point in STR.

-The referee and players are not resiricted to the professions and character races given.
-In the end, it us your game and virtually any professions and character races can be added, in any combination desired.
+Halflings are able to hide in shadows, in crowds, or anywhere they might achieve concealment.
+If the halfling is a rogue, they get +10% to their rogue stealth skill.
+Otherwise, their chance to hide is of a rogue of their LVL even if they are not a rogue.

+Halfings can not use large two handed weapons such as a battle ax or a two handed sword.
+Halflings get a +1 to BAB rolls when using a sling.
+Halflings get a +1 to LUCK rolls.

 # Multiple Professions